home-assistant/home-assistant.io/source/_components/switch.mqtt.markdown

 ## {% linkable_title Examples %}

-In this section you will find some real-life examples of how to use this sensor.
+In this section, you will find some real-life examples of how to use this sensor.

 ### {% linkable_title Full configuration %}